sylvesterdas/digi-admin/replit.md

 # Recent Changes

+**November 4, 2025 - Komm.ONE Design System Rebrand**
+- Implemented complete Komm.ONE design system with midnight teal (#003A40) as primary brand color
+- Replaced Geist font family with DM Sans for all typography
+- Updated CSS variables with full Komm.ONE color palette (midnight, lagoon, basil, amarillo, alert colors)
+- Extended Tailwind configuration with Komm.ONE brand colors as utility classes
+- Updated footer to use midnight background instead of generic gray
+- All components now use the new color system via CSS variables
+- Note: Project uses Lucide React for icons rather than Font Awesome 6 Pro (modern alternative)

 **November 3, 2025 - Government Services Portal Transformation**
 - Created new Payload CMS collections: Situations (life/business/authority categories) and Funding Programs
 - Redesigned homepage with government portal blue theme (#0078A0) and hero search section